ukbendavies/secure-dev-workflow/README.md

     ~\src - path to source code in your user profile
    ```

+### Creating SSH Keys with Passwords

+GitHub has an article here to walk you through [setting up ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

+- Be sure to set a password (passphrase) for your ssh keys!
+- You can add new ssh keys here: GitHub -> Profile -> Settings > [ssh keys](https://github.com/settings/keys))
+- Remember to clone with ssh as part of this new workflow.

 You are now ready to use git with password protected ssh private keys.
-Be sure to set a password for your ssh keys (you can do this on GitHub -> Profile -> Settings > [ssh keys](https://github.com/settings/keys)) and choose to clone with ssh as part of the new workflow.

 *Secure, Sync, Code, Enjoy!*